-Hip and Groin Injuries in Colorado
+Hip and Groin Injuries

 One common injury that a person can suffer an injury to the hip or groin area.
 Hip and groin injuries are painful and complex injuries that can seriously complicate a person’s ability to stand or walk.
 These injuries are particularly painful and can have drastic long-term medical effects.
 Many times, a person who injures this part of the body may need expensive and inconvenient repeat trips back to the doctor to ensure proper recovery.
 Hip injuries can be especially common as a person ages.

-Common Types of Injuries to the Hip and Groin
+Common Types of Hip and Groin Injuries

 There are a number of ways that a person may injure the hip or groin, and they include: